-Dan Habib (pronounced 'Habeeb') is the creator of Including Samuel and the new film Who Cares About Kelsey?
-Habib is the Filmmaker in Residence at the Institute on Disability at the University of New Hampshire.
+Dan Habib (pronounced "Habeeb") is the creator of the award-winning documentary films Including Samuel, Who Cares About Kelsey?, Restraint and Seclusion: Hear Our Stories, and many other films on disability-related topics.
+Habib is the Filmmaker at the Institute on Disability at the University of New Hampshire.

-Habib and his wife, Betsy, live in Concord, New Hampshire with their sons Isaiah,17, and Samuel,13.
+Habib and his wife, Betsy, live in Concord, New Hampshire with their sons Isaiah,17, and Samuel,14.

 Kelsey Carroll, Film Subject